Marvin Denton

 Bio

-Growing up during the Great Depression was no easy task in what Marvin Denton refers to as a Jewish “Ghetto” and the Roman Catholic neighborhood.
-He received a draft notice to go into the Army towards the end of World War II, but he wouldn’t have to wait too long before the Korean War began in 1950.
-After finishing 16 weeks of basics at Camp Polk, Louisiana, Marvin Denton was assigned to the 45th Regiment, 279th Division, 3rd Infantry Battalion, and boarded a ship that sailed for 28 days through the Panama Canal.
-He arrived in Hokkaido, Japan in the Spring of 1951 where he would commit to further training as an observer on the Russian coast before arriving in Pusan at the end of that same year.
-His unit would replace the 1st Cavalry Division in the Chorwon Valley where he would assist in setting up parkas, clothing, and additional military supplies for the incoming units.
-Marvin Denton vividly recalled the challenges the Korean people faced as a result of war and the need to lean on the soldiers for affection along with support.
+Growing up during the Great Depression was difficult, especially in what Marvin Denton describes as a Jewish “ghetto” beside a Roman Catholic neighborhood.
+He received a draft notice near the end of World War II, and soon after, the Korean War began in 1950.
+After completing 16 weeks of basic training at Camp Polk, Louisiana, he joined the 45th Regiment, 279th Division, 3rd Infantry Battalion and sailed for 28 days through the Panama Canal.
+Arriving in Hokkaido in spring 1951, he trained as an observer on the Russian coast before reaching Pusan later that year.
+His unit then replaced the 1st Cavalry Division in the Chorwon Valley, where he helped prepare parkas, clothing, and other supplies for incoming troops.

 Video Clips